-Dated: May 25, 2021
+Dated: June 24, 2021

-The selected financial information set out below and certain comments which follow are based on and derived from the audited financial statements of Pacific Booker Minerals Inc. (the "Company" or "Pacific Booker" or "PBM") for the year ended January 31, 2021 and should be read in conjunction with them.
+The selected financial information set out below and certain comments which follow are based on and derived from the audited financial statements of Pacific Booker Minerals Inc. (the "Company" or "Pacific Booker" or "PBM") for the three months ended April 30, 2021 and from the audited financial statements for the year ended January 31, 2021 and should be read in conjunction with them.
 Additional information relating to the Company is available on SEDAR at www.sedar.com.